SuicideS3ason/senseo_handling_assistant/README.md

 # Senseo handling assistant

-Alexa skill written in python 3 with the flask/flask-ask framework.
+Alexa skill written in python 3 with the flask/flask-ask framework, using ngrok for the endpoints.

 __So far:__ _implemented with german dialogues, english following soon&trade;_